onflow/flow-go/language.md

 1something
 ```

+### Conventions

+By convention, variables, constants, and functions have lowercase names; and types have title-case names.

 ## Semicolons

 Semicolons may be used to separate statements, but are optional.
 They can be used to separate multiple statements on a single line.